Douglas R. Lowy, M.D.

 Regulation of Normal and Neoplastic Growth.
 Most of our growth regulation research has been concerned with oncogenes and tumor suppressor genes and their signaling pathways as positive and negative regulators of normal and neoplastic growth.
 In the past, this work was focused on the function of the Ras oncogenes, which are mutated in more than 25% of human cancer.
 More recently, we have studied molecular aspects of the tumor suppressor gene, DLC1, which encodes a Rho-GAP that is down-regulated in a wide variety of cancers, leading to the high Rho activity seen in many advanced cancers.

 The cell contains several Rho-GAPs that can reduce the activity of Rho GTPases.
 However, most of them are not frequently down-regulated in cancer, in contrast to DLC1.
 We have hypothesized that DLC1 possesses important scaffold functions, in addition to its Rho-GAP function, and that this combination of activities leads to its frequent inactivation in cancer.
-Consistent with this hypothesis, we have found that DLC1 has a variety of scaffold functions that contribute to its tumor suppressor function.
+Consistent with this hypothesis, we have found that DLC1 has several scaffold functions that contribute to its tumor suppressor function.
 The interactions include those between DLC1 and the focal adhesion kinase (FAK), talin, tensin, and caveolin.
-In addition, CDK5, a predominantly cytoplasmic serine/threonine kinase, phosphorylates several serines in DLC1, which activates the Rho-GAP of DLC1 by converting the protein from being in a closed, inactive conformation to an open, active conformation.
+In addition, CDK5, a predominantly cytoplasmic serine/threonine kinase, phosphorylates several serines in DLC1, which activates the Rho-GAP and tumor suppressor functions of DLC1 by converting the protein from being in a closed, inactive conformation to an open, active dimerconformation, while AKT, another serine/threonine kinase, phosphorylates a different set of serines in DLC1, which inactivate DLC1 by converting it to a closed, inactive monomer.

-Collaborators on this research include Allan Hildesheim, Mark Schiffman, Aimee Kreimer, Maboobeh Safaeian, and Jeffrey Cohen, NIH; Steven Carr and Philip Mertins, the Broad Institute; Richard Roden, Johns Hopkins; and Rolando Herrero, IARC.
+Collaborators on this research include Allan Hildesheim, Mark Schiffman, Aimee Kreimer, Maboobeh Safaeian, and Jeffrey Cohen, NIH; Steven Carr and Philip Mertins, the Broad Institute; Richard Roden, Johns Hopkins; Rolando Herrero, IARC; and Igor Barsukov, University of Liverpool.

 Selected Recent Publications